Super1305/Different_Python_Scripts/README.md

 # Python_Scripts_Exercises
- Python scripts as the solutions of tasks resolved by me at Analyst course (https://karpov.courses/)
+A few of Python scripts as the solutions of tasks resolved by me at Analyst course (https://karpov.courses/)